 Android phones are impressive.
-Their features and design have astounded many users; but have you come across Wi-Fi connectivity issues on your Android phone or tablet?
-If you did, you are not the only one because android Wi-Fi problems are pretty common.
+Their features and design have astounded many users, but have you come across Wi-Fi connectivity issues on your Android phone or tablet?
+If you did, you are not the only one because android Wi-Fi problems are pretty standard.
 For this reason, we have created a list of solutions that will help you resolve Wi-Fi problems on your android devices.

 Solutions for Android Won’t Connect To Wi-Fi

-While there aren’t a single reason why you are encountering Wi-Fi issues with your android phone, it can be categorized into 4 circumstances.
+While there isn’t a single reason you encounter Wi-Fi issues with your android phone, it can be categorized into four circumstances.

 4 Possible reasons :

 - Network configurations such as IP address and DHCP

 - Passwords and misinformation

 - Radio wave distribution :(WiFi are radio waves that travel in a straight line.
 It can be interpreted if you are at a remote location from the modem or behind discrete walls)